 And at the same time, it’s all beginning.
 The launch party was this past Saturday which gave readers their first chance to buy a copy; to hear the opening section; to ask questions about fairy tales and writing and not about Enchanted Storms at all… yet.

 It was a fun evening with a short reading and a chance to share Enchanted Storms and talk to people.
-It surprised me to discover the best part of a launch party is context.
-When I released Tattered Heart there were plenty of people who read it; neighbors and friends who asked me to sign their copies; readers with questions.
-Which was all very exciting for a first time author.
+I realized the best part of a launch party, or I’m sure any sort of author event, is context.
+When I released Tattered Heart there were plenty of people who read it, neighbors and friends who asked me to sign their copies, readers with questions, which was very exciting for a first time author.
 But there was a subtle awkwardness as they asked me to sign their copy or asked if they could ask a question.

 Are you kidding, you bought my book – of course I’ll gladly sign it.